ValentineK/do_ddns/README.md

 docker-compose up -d
 ```

-The application will check and update your DNS record every 5 minutes.
+The application will check and update your DNS record every 300 seconds (5 minutes).

 ### Using Docker